TRP-Solutions/heal-document/docs/HealHTML.md

 --- | ---
 `rel` | The relation to the external document.
 `href` | A reference to an external document.
-`attr` | An associative array of additional attributes.

 ### `HealHTML->css(...)`
 ```PHP